praekelt/feersum-nlu-api-wrappers/docs/TextDatasetsApi.md

 Create a text dataset.

 Create a new text dataset or reload one from the trash.
-Returns the details of the new or loaded instance.
+Returns the details of the instance.

 ### Example
 ```python